neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

       ``collapsed``
         If the group should be collapsed by default (true or false).
 If left empty, the group will be expanded.

+    ``views``
+      Defines views that can be used to display read-only data alongside property editors inside the inspector

+      ``label``
+        The human-readable label for this view

+      ``group``
+        Identifier of the *inspector group* this view is categorized into in the content editing user interface.
+If none is given, the view is not visibile in the property inspector of the user interface.

+        The value here must reference a group configured in the ``ui.inspector.groups`` element of the node type this view belongs to.

+      ``position``
+        Position inside the inspector group, small numbers are sorted on top.

+      ``view``
+        Name of the JavaScript View Class which is instantiated to edit this element in the inspector.

+      ``viewOptions``
+        A set of options for the given view, see the :ref:`inspector-views-reference`.

   ``creationDialog``
     Creation dialog elements configuration.
 See `Node Creation Dialog Configuration`_ for more details.
 ``properties``